A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Target and observations

 MACS0600 has also recently been observed with JWST in cycle~1 (Program ID: GO-1567; PI: S.~Fujimoto), both with the \textit{Near Infrared Camera} \citep[NIRCam;][]{rieke23} and the \textit{Near Infrared Spectrograph} \citep[NIRSpec;][]{jakobsen22,boeker23} integral field unit \citep[IFU;][]{boeker22} targeted at the ALMA-detected $z=6.07$ arc \citep{fujimoto21,laporte21b}.
 The JWST observations and results are published in \citet{fujimoto24}.

 For the purpose of this work, we use the NIRCam imaging, which comprises five broad-band filters: F115W, F150W, F277W, F356W and F444W.
 The images have exposure times of 30\,minutes in F115W and F277W, 1.4\,h in F150W, and 40\,minutes in F356W and F444W.
-The data were reduced and drizzled into mosaics with the \texttt{grism redshift and line analysis software for space-based spectroscopy} pipeline \citep[\texttt{grizli};][]{grizli23}.
+After initial calibration with the JWST calibration pipeline \citep[][]{bushouse23}, the data, retrieved from the \texttt{Mikulski Archive for Space Telescopes} (\texttt{MAST}), were reduced and drizzled into mosaics with the \texttt{grism redshift and line analysis software for space-based spectroscopy} pipeline \citep[\texttt{grizli};][]{grizli23}.
+The final short-wavelength (SW; i.e. F115W and F150W) mosaics have resolutions of 0.02\arcsec per pixel and the long-wavelength (LW; F277W, F356W and F444W) mosaics of 0.04\arcsec per pixel.
 The footprint of the JWST imaging compared to the other available data sets can be seen in Fig.~\ref{fig:fields}.
+We refer the reader to \citet{fujimoto24} for more details on the reduction and processing of the NIRCam images.